Chateau Tongariro: Private ownership

 In 1990, during a period of Government privatisation of assets, the Chateau was sold to Kah New Zealand Limited, a subsidiary of Oriental Holdings Berhad (OHB), a Malaysian-based conglomerate owned by the Loh family, with hotel and restaurant holdings in Singapore and Malaysia.
-The new owners invested NZ$3 million in refurbishing the complex and renamed it The Grand Chateau (although it is still widely referred to as Chateau Tongariro); the ski area was sold to a separate company.
+The land belongs to the Crown, and was leased to Kah New Zealand.
+The new owners invested NZ$3 million in refurbishing the complex and renamed it The Grand Chateau (although it is still widely referred to as Chateau Tongariro).
+The ski area was sold to a separate company.
 In 2005 a new five-storey wing costing NZ$6 million and containing 40 rooms and replicating the style of the original building was opened.
 To avoid disturbing guests, the expansion used a Scandinavian system of modular construction, with the rooms built in Auckland and trucked to the site where they were installed using a crane.
-The Chateau is currently operated by Bayview International Hotels and Resorts, which is also a subsidiary of Oriental Holdings Berhad (OHB).
+The Chateau was operated by Bayview International Hotels and Resorts, which is also a subsidiary of Oriental Holdings Berhad (OHB).

-After the 2008 global financial crisis, skiing holidays dropped off, and Kah New Zealand posted losses for four straight years, totalling $1.9 million, before making a profit again in 2016.
+After the 2008 financial crisis, skiing holidays dropped off, and Kah New Zealand posted losses for four straight years, totalling $1.9 million, before making a profit again in 2016.
 In 2020, in response to the loss of overseas tourists due to the coronavirus epidemic, the Chateau offered discounted ($70 a night) rooms and had over 3500 bookings over May and June, normally quiet months.
 Tourism New Zealand raised the possibility of resorts like Chateau Tongariro being purchased by the Government, as was done in 1932, but this was rejected.

+Closure

 When a long-term lease expired in April 2020, Kah New Zealand switched to monthly leases, rather than take a new long-term lease.
 On 27 January 2023, it became known that the hotel's future was uncertain over required earthquake strengthening.
-Four days later, it was announced that Kah was to close the hotel permanently on 5 February and hand it to the Department of Conservation, due to seismic risks.
+Four days later, it was announced that Kah was to close the hotel permanently on 5 February due to seismic risks.
+The company handed over the keys to the Department of Conservation, However, despite Kah New Zealand not renewing the ground lease, as of September 2024 the buildings remain its property.

+Seismic risk

+A detailed seismic assessment indicated that the building represented a risk to occupants that was 25 times that of a building complying with standards for new builds.
+Deficiencies were identified with parapets and chimneys at risk of falling, inadequate bracing, unreinforced masonry infill, and under-strength foundations.